PDLT-University-of-York/test-split-site/docs/assessment/index.md

 - browse the Site index to see all guides listed by topic tags

 !!!
 Warning
-    Files uploaded to Learn VLE sites (eg. PDF or Word documents) are technically accessible to all site users, even if it is hidden from students in the Course Content area.
+    Files uploaded to Learn VLE sites (eg. PDF or Word documents) are technically accessible to all site users, even if they are hidden from students in the Course Content area.

     When **uploading assessment-related files** (eg. assessment briefs or test materials), view and apply [our guidance on Strict File Access Control for Sensitive Files](https://docs.google.com/document/d/1j6g1k2W0Ont1kA8DfSq7VuLYwgIhbDI7vzwd0-tQAaM/edit).